- Derek Banker

 How to Cultivate Commercial Curiosity

-Commercial curiosity is a trainable skill, not an inherent talent.
-Sales leaders can systematically develop this competency across their teams by implementing specific coaching and management practices.
+Commercial curiosity is a skill that can be developed.
+Sales leaders can systematically enhance this competency across their teams through specific coaching and management practices.

 1. Redefine Your Discovery Standard

 Shift your coaching focus from pitch quality to diagnostic clarity.
-Your call reviews and one-on-one sessions should center on the quality of the discovery, not the polish of the presentation.
+Your call reviews and one-on-one sessions should emphasize the quality of discovery rather than the polish of the presentation.

 Action: Implement a standard discovery checklist for call reviews.
 Questions should include: